This page is in response to many questions about how to use the books and workbook – in what order etc.

 2. The workbook (Getting Past Your Past) goes into depth about all these topics.
 Many people who have done the program have reported that the workbook was VERY important in helping them understand and work through the foundation topics (NC, affirmations, self-care, grief).

-3. If you have boundary issues, both books and the workbook have in-depth instructions and exercises.
+3. If you have boundary issues (and just about everyone does), both books and the workbook have in-depth instructions and exercises.
 There are also videos on boundaries.

 4. When you have a solid foundation of NC, affirmations, journaling and self-care and are not falling apart in grief, you can start the Relationship Inventory.
 This is usually after 5-6 weeks.
 If you are not succeeding at NC, DO NOT do the Relationship Inventory until you are.